 Students who break enrollment must reapply to the Ph.D.
 Program.
-Please note that students are not guaranteed re-entrance to the program.
+Note that students who break enrollment are not guaranteed re-entrance to the program.
 If readmitted, students will be held responsible for the requirements under the most current Graduate Catalog and Degree Completion Plan.